hbc/NGS_Data_Analysis_Course/sessionII/lessons/07_introR-functions-and-arguments.md

 	round(3.14159)

 We can see that we get `3`.
 That's because the default is to round to the nearest whole number.
-If we want a different number of digits, we can type `digits=2` or however many we may want.
+If we want a different number of significant digits, we can type `digits=2` or however many we may want.

 	round(3.14159, digits=2)